 Ultimately, happy employees who feel of value by the company are more likely to create products and experiences that benefit the end customer.

 While looking at employee satisfaction can be a key advantage for an investor.
 What does that mean for your business today?
 If you’re not already doing employee engagement surveys, consider this a reason to start.
 Or to get buy-in from management or other stakeholders who may not see the immediate value.

 Westberg, for his part, believes all employee engagement reports should be public information.

-Westbergs method was even qualified as “interesting” by the editor in chief of Sweden’s Affärsvärlden magazine, who feels employee engagement can be a deciding factor, but nevertheless they said it was “too early” to make a declarative judgement on it as an investment strategy.
+Westbergs method was even qualified as “interesting” by the editor in chief of Sweden’s Affärsvärlden magazine.
+Who feels employee engagement can be a deciding factor, but nevertheless they say it was “too early” to make a declarative judgement on it as an investment strategy.

-At Netigate, we compile a yearly survey of over 10,000 employees in Sweden to capture valuable insights into employee engagement and trends.
+At Netigate, we compile a yearly survey of over 10,000 employees in Sweden.
+We do this to capture valuable insights into employee engagement and trends.
 Check out the 2017 report here and stay tuned for the 2018 report coming soon.

 Sign up for our top content straight to your inbox - new insights guaranteed.